MadhunishaBala/Natural-Language-Processing-Tutorials/README.md

 # Natural-Language-Processing-Tutorials

-This repository contains the NLP tutes
+This repository contains my tutorials from the Natural Langugae Processing module at IIT Sri Lanka, affiliated with Robert Gordon University (UK).